spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/configure-proxy.md

     :::

-- Download the Reach Helm Chart provided by our suppor team.
+- Download the Reach Helm Chart provided by our support team.
 The Reach Helm Chart is used to deploy the Reach service into the Kubernetes cluster where the PCG is deployed.
 The Reach service is used to manage proxy configurations for the PCG.
 Contact our support team to obtain the Reach Helm Chart.